VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 ```

 ### Running
-If some changes are made we can test it by publishing it to the local Maven repository
+If some changes are made, you can test them by publishing it to the local Maven repository
 and using it in another project.
 Make sure that `mavenLocal` is added to the resolvers.

 ```shell